Bug report #16202

 Importing color maps that contain labels with commas results in an error:

 Manually adding double quotes to label and importing gives the same error.

 To correct this problem a different column separator could be used or new logic written to output and parse text fields like a CSV file.

-#4 Updated by Darren Kavanagh about 2 years ago
+#4 Updated by Darren Kavanagh over 4 years ago

 - Add raster to map.